Ethiopia hero image

 • Addis Ababa worship services, coffee ceremonies, and conversations with Ethiopian church leaders about gospel resilience

-• Lalibela rock-hewn churches for pilgrimage devotion, priest-led communion, and Timkat-inspired storytelling
+• Lalibela rock-hewn churches for pilgrimage devotions, priest-led communion, and Timkat-informed storytelling

-• Gondar, Bahir Dar, and Simien Mountains visits that tie history, creation care, and reconciliation into leadership teaching
+• Gondar, Bahir Dar, and Simien Mountains visits that connect history, creation care, and reconciliation in leadership teaching

 • Rift Valley retreats at Lake Langano or Bishoftu for sabbath rhythms, donor appreciation, and community project follow-up